-This policy supports these goals by:
+The ECDC authorship policy supports these goals by providing authorship and acknowledgement criteria and outlining concomitant roles and responsibilities for publications of work performed on behalf of ECDC, whether by ECDC staff during their official duties or by commissioned externals within a service contract with the Centre.

-- providing authorship and acknowledgement criteria; - outlining concomitant roles and responsibilities for publications of work performed on behalf of ECDC, whether by ECDC staff during their official duties or by commissioned externals within a service contract with the Centre; - providing guidance regarding joint and personal publications and on authorship ethics, and for determining the author order.
+The policy also provides guidance regarding joint and personal publications, publication and authorship ethics, and for determining the author order.

-2. Scope and applicability
+2. Scope

-This policy concerns all ECDC outputs with scientific content that are intended for use outside of the Centre, and therefore require formal clearance, and are based on work performed on behalf of ECDC, whether by ECDC staff during their official duties or by commissioned externals within a service contract with the Centre.
+It concerns all ECDC outputs with scientific content that are intended for use outside of the Centre, and therefore require formal Chief Scientist clearance, and are based on work performed on behalf of ECDC, whether by ECDC staff during their official duties or by commissioned externals within a service contract with the Centre.
 This includes, but is not limited to, submissions to scientific journals and scientific conferences or similar events.
-The same principles should be applied to ECDC outputs with scientific content planned for publication on the ECDC web portal.
+The same principles should be applied to ECDC outputs with scientific content planned for publication on the ECDC web portal (see also SMT39 October 2011).

-The policy applies to all ECDC staff, non-permanent personnel working at ECDC (e.g. trainees, interims and seconded national experts), as well as external experts and contractors engaged by ECDC for the development and publication of an ECDC output with scientific content.
+The policy applies to all ECDC staff, non-permanent personnel working at ECDC (e.g. trainees, interims and SNEs), as well as external experts and contractors engaged by ECDC for the development and publication of an ECDC output with scientific content.